Percent Grade Scale Amplifies Racial/Ethnic Inequities in Introductory Physics: Results

 \subsection{Why is this grade gap present?}

 Since the extra grade penalty given to $URM$ student groups under percent grading (CLASP10) is not obviously due to physics understanding it seems worthwhile to track down its origin.
-First we'll show that it is not likely that instructors using CLASP10 are being more overtly racist than those using CLASP4 and then explore the likely reasons for the basic $URM$ grade penalty and then for the additional CLASP10 grade penalty.
+First we'll show that it is not likely that instructors using CLASP10 are grading $URM$ students differently from those using CLASP4 and then explore the likely reasons for the basic $URM$ grade penalty and then for the additional CLASP10 grade penalty.